-Accelerations are an abrupt increase in baseline heart rate of >15 bpm for >15 seconds.
+Accelerations are an abrupt increase in the baseline fetal heart rate of greater than 15 bpm for greater than 15 seconds. ¹

 The presence of accelerations is reassuring.

-Accelerations occurring alongside uterine contractions is a sign of a healthy foetus.
+Accelerations occurring alongside uterine contractions is a sign of a healthy fetus.

-Decelerations are an abrupt decrease in baseline heart rate of >15 bpm for >15 seconds.
+Decelerations are an abrupt decrease in the baseline fetal heart rate of greater than 15 bpm for greater than 15 seconds.

 There are a number of different types of decelerations, each with varying significance.

-Early decelerations start when uterine contraction begins and recover when uterine contraction stops.
+Early decelerations start when the uterine contraction begins and recover when uterine contraction stops.

-This is due to increased foetal intracranial pressure causing increased vagal tone.
+This is due to increased fetal intracranial pressure causing increased vagal tone.

 It therefore quickly resolves once the uterine contraction ends and intracranial pressure reduces.

-Variable decelerations are observed as a rapid fall in baseline rate with a variable recovery phase.
+Variable decelerations are observed as a rapid fall in baseline fetal heart rate with a variable recovery phase.